-Joint Account
+Joint account

-If the mortgage was in the name of the person who has died with one or more other people, they are known as a joint borrower.
-There are two ways joint property can be held (joint tenants or tenants in common), and what happens to the property differs for each.
+If the person who died was named on the mortgage alongside one or more other people, this is known as a joint borrower.
+There are two ways joint property can be held - joint tenants or tenants in common - and what happens to the property differs for each.

-The mortgage will transfer to the sole name until we hear differently such as the below details.
 Most commonly the property is Joint Tenants.

+The mortgage will transfer to the sole name until we hear differently such as the below details being shared.

 Joint tenants

-You don’t need a Grant of Probate for this to happen – just the death certificate, which you should also register at the Land Registry to remove the person who has died from the property title.
+You don’t need a Grant of Probate for this to happen, just the death certificate, which you should also register at the Land Registry to remove the person who has died from the property title.

 Tenants in common

-Documents we require
+Documents we require:

 - Original Death Certificate

-Sole Account
+Sole account

 If the mortgage was only in the name of the person who has died, they’re known as the sole borrower.
 This means the mortgage is a debt of their estate and must be repaid in full.
 The money to do this usually comes from a life policy, the estate, or from selling the property.

-We can’t release full information about the mortgage to you until we’ve seen the original Grant of Probate (if there was a will) or Letters of Administration (if there wasn't a will) or Certificate of Confirmation (Scotland).
+We can’t release full information about the mortgage to you until we’ve seen the original Grant of Probate (if there was a Will) or Letters of Administration (if there wasn't a Will) or Certificate of Confirmation (Scotland).

-We can’t transfer the mortgage to anyone else.
+We're unable to transfer the mortgage to anyone else.
 If you’re a beneficiary, you or someone else can apply for a new mortgage for the property, but we can’t guarantee to accept the application, which would be subject to our affordability and lending criteria.

-Documentation we require
+Documentation we require:

 - Original Death Certificate